chamaeleonidae/api/docs/apis/deliveries.md

 - In the even more complex case filters such as `redirect` or `use_segmentation` can fine-tune the triggering.

 An Experience that is delivered to the User will show immediately and with higher priority than any other Automatic Experiences.
-Additionally, and Experience _may not_ show due to the conditions added to the Delivery itself.
+Additionally, an Experience _may not_ show due to the conditions added to the Delivery itself.
 For example, when a Delivery uses segmentation (`use_segmentation`) and the segmentation does not match the User at the time of the page load, the Experience will not show and the Delivery is not attempted again.